vviguie/hugo-website/content/courses/GETEC/session11.md

 <!--more-->

 Now that we have studied the main drivers of emissions in cities, how can we frame a mitigation strategy in practice?
+Which climate targets should we choose, which schedule, at what cost, with the help of whom?...

 ### Mitigation planning
 {{< youtube kaQ7wa2U4Ag>}}